-RD Sharma Class 9 Mathematics Chapter 1 Exercise 1.4 Number System is provided here.
-Students can use this study material as a reference tool for studying as well as practicing questions on irrational numbers.
-The students can enhance their exam preparations by practicing RD Sharma Solutions Class 9 chapter 1 textbook questions for class 9 and score well.
+RD Sharma Solutions for Class 9 Mathematics Chapter 1 Exercise 1.4 Number System are provided here.
+Students can use this study material as a reference tool for studying as well as practising questions on irrational numbers.
+The students can enhance their exam preparations by practising RD Sharma Solutions for Class 9 Chapter 1 textbook questions and score well in the annual exam.

 Exercise 1.4